Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide.md

 ### Step 6: Push the Images to the Image Repository

-**Please note:** These steps assume use of Dockerhub.
+**Note:** These steps assume use of Dockerhub.
 If you use a different Docker image repository, you'll need to change the following steps per their specific instructions.

 `docker login`